Mastering TipKit: Basics

 }

-In the Tip protocol, the definition of actions is @Tips.OptionsBuilder var options: [TipOption] { get }, which is a Result builder.
-Therefore, it can be synthesized and returned as an array of Actions using the above method.
+In the Tip protocol, actions are defined as @Tips.OptionsBuilder var options: [TipOption] { get }, which is a Result builder, thus allowing for the composition and return of an array of Actions as described.

-In the view, determine the source of the Action by adding a closure after TipView, and implement the corresponding operation.
+In the view, the source of actions is determined by adding a closure behind TipView to implement corresponding operations.

 Swift